Life with a dog is something else.

 But if this is happening every day, or even every week, it might mean he or she needs more exercise, or a toy to occupy their energy.

 For cats, it tends to happen after a poo.
 Like humans, when a cat has a bowel movement, it stimulates the vagus nerve.
-The result is “post poop elation.”
+The outcome is “post poop elation.”

 Fortunately, most people don’t run around in circles after using the restroom.
 But if that’s the weirdest thing your pet does in your house, consider yourself lucky.